 Check your refund status online.

-Electronic filing: You should have your refund in 14 to 21 days.
+Electronic filing: You should have your refund within sixty days.

-Paper return: It can take up to 90 days to process your return and refund.
+Paper return: It can take up to ninety days to process your return and refund.

 All refund checks and direct deposits are issued by the State Department of Finance.
 To check your refund status, login to Taxpayer Access Point, or call 801-297-2200 or 1-800-662-4335 (outside the Salt Lake area) between 8 a.m. and 5 p.m., Monday through Friday.
 To use Taxpayer Access Point, you'll need to provide your taxpayer ID number, the amount of the refund, and the federal adjusted gross income (FAGI) from your return.